Alta (town): Name

 The town (originally the village) is named after the local Altafjorden.
 The name possibly comes from the Old Norse words ǫlpt or alpt which refer to a swan.
 It could also be the Norwegianization of the Finnish word (alaattia) which refers to a "lowland".
 Historically, the name of the municipality (and the village) was spelled Alten.
 On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Alta.

 Transportation

 Alta is a centre of transportation in Finnmark county.
 The town has port facilities along Altafjorden, just alongside Alta Airport in Elvebakken.
-The airport has direct flights to Oslo and certain other big cities in Norway like Tromsø.
+The airport has direct flights to Frankfurt, Helsinki, Oslo, Tromsø, and certain other towns in Norway like Vadsø, Kirkenes, Hammerfest and Berlevåg.
 The European route E6 highway also runs through the town and the European route E45 has its northern terminus in the town.
 The main industries present in Alta include a concrete product factory; several wood mills and sawmills; and dairy, horticulture trade, and maritime services.